 Best for: Well-heeled travelers looking for an exclusive escape and day trippers from Maui (via the Lanai Ferry).

 Where to stay: The recently renovated Four Seasons Resort Lanai offers oceanfront opulence and seclusion, complete with a spa, 18-hole golf course, limo service, and a Nobu restaurant.
 Non-Four Seasons options on Lanai are few and far between, but the 1920s-era Hotel Lanai offers 11 simple, recently renovated rooms.

 The only Hawaiian island that sees fewer visitors than Lanai is Molokai, which feels like the island that time forgot.
 The pace of life is slow, there are no big resorts or traffic lights, and the mostly Native Hawaiian locals still embrace a simple, laid-back lifestyle.
 “If you want a place where you can sit on the beach by yourself and have no one talk to you, Molokai might be the best bet,” one recent visitor told me.

 Molokai’s most unique attraction is Kalaupapa National Historical Park, a remote part of the island where people with Hansen’s disease (leprosy) were once sent to isolate them from the rest of the Hawaiian population.
-You can now reach the park only via mule ride, hike, or plane.
+You can reach the park only via mule ride, hike, or plane.
 (Editor’s Note: Due to a landslide that wiped out the trail used by mules and hikers; restoration efforts are under way.)
 The island also has numerous uncrowded beaches, including Papohaku, a three-mile stretch of white sand.
 Take a guided hike through the stunning Halawa Valley to learn about local history and see one of the island’s most impressive waterfalls.

 Best for: Outdoorsy travelers, those looking for off-the-beaten-path experiences, and people who want to get away from it all.

 Where to stay: Accommodations on the island are limited.
 Hotel Molokai is the best of the bunch, offering comfortable rooms (some with air conditioning, some cooled only by the trade winds) as well as a pool and golf course.
 The condos at Ke Nani Kai are another good option, though past guests report that some units feel dated.